alexespana/JAES24/Experimentation.md

     <th style="border-width: 3px;">junit5</th>
     <th>SmartBuildSkip</th>
     <th>Our approach</th>
+    <th>Our approach without accumulation</th>
   </tr>
   <tr>
     <td><b>ACC</b></td>
     <td>0.966234</td>
+    <td>0.962338</td>
     <td>0.966234</td>
   </tr>
   <tr>
     <td><b>Precision</b></td>
     <td>0.000000</td>
+    <td>0.363636</td>
     <td>0.500000</td>
   </tr>
   <tr>
     <td><b>Recall</b></td>
     <td>0.000000</td>
+    <td>0.153846</td>
     <td>0.076923</td>
   </tr>
   <tr>
     <td><b>F1-score</b></td>
     <td>0.000000</td>
+    <td>0.216216</td>
     <td>0.133333</td>
   </tr>
   <tr>
     <td><b>AUC</b></td>
-    <td>0.523935</td>
+    <td>0.456214</td>
+    <td>0.980666</td>
     <td>0.982191</td>
   </tr>
 </table>

 - SmartBuildSkip: in this case, we see that the classifier has a fairly high accuracy, this may be simply because the number of failed builds is very low, so the classifier can predict the majority class with a high accuracy.
 The precision, recall and f1-score are `0`, which means that the classifier is not able to predict the failed builds.
-The AUC is `0.523935`, which means hat the model does not have almost discriminative capacity between positive and negative classes.
+The AUC is `0.456214`, which means hat the model does not have almost discriminative capacity between positive and negative classes.
 - Our approach: we can see that the accuracy is the same as the SmartBuildSkip, but the precision, recall and f1-score are higher.
-We have a value of `0.5` for precision, which is not a very good value, it indicates that `50%` of the instances predicted as a failed build are actually failed builds.
-The recall is `0.076923`, which means that the `7.6923%` of the truly failed builds were correctly predicted by the model.
-The F1-score is `0.133333`, which is a low value, but it is higher than the SmartBuildSkip.
-The AUC is `0.982191`, which is a very high value, this means that the model is able to distinguish between the classes.
+We have a value of `0.363636` for precision, which is not a very good value, it indicates that `36.3636%` of the instances predicted as a failed build are actually failed builds.
+The recall is `0.153846`, which means that the `15.3846%` of the truly failed builds were correctly predicted by the model.
+The F1-score is `0.216216`, which is a low value, but it is higher than the SmartBuildSkip.
+The AUC is `0.980666`, which is a very high value, this means that the model is able to distinguish between the classes.

 It is worth mentioning that these results have been obtained using a random forest classifier; however, using a decision tree classifier, the results are quite better (decision tree classifier):